naev/naev/utils/ssys/Readme.md

 These are designed to change the star map by **changing systems position**.

 ## graphmods
+ - `graphmod_prep.py`: A set virtual edge addition designed to serve as a pre-processing for `neato`.
- - `graphmod_pp.py`: A set of ad hoc operations designed to serve as a post-processing for neato output.
+ - `graphmod_postp.py`: A set of ad hoc operations designed to serve as a post-processing for neato output.
 See section below.
  - `graphmod_repos_virt.py`: gives a position of virtual systems (eg. gauntlet, test of ...)
  - `graphmod_smooth_tl.py`: smoothens the tradelane.
 Interesting in combination with `reposition`.

 ## main process
 Performed by `process_ssys.sh`.
 Several steps:
  - generate `map_bef.png`
- - __1__ Call `ssys2dot.py` to extract systems information and turn it into a dot file.
-At this point, the __pre-processing__ occurs: some invisible edges are added to enforce desired properties.
+ - __1__ Call `graphmod_prep` At this point, the __pre-processing__ occurs: some invisible edges are added to enforce desired properties.
+Then `graph2dot` is called to turn the graph into a dot file.
  - __2__ Call `neato` (from `graphviz` package) to compute the dot graph layout.
  - __3__ Call `dot2graph.py` to extract layout information from the dot input and output the resulting graph.
  - generate `map_dot.png`